Relieve thumb pain and restore hand function with specialized treatment for thumb base arthritis.

-Thumb-Base Arthritis Treatment in Surrey, B.C.
+Thumb Base Arthritis Treatment in Surrey, B.C.

-Our Fraser Valley service areas include Surrey, Langley, Abbotsford, Chilliwack, Coquitlam, Port Moody, Port Coquitlam, Pitt Meadows and Mission, BC.
+Surrey, Langley, Abbotsford, Chilliwack, Coquitlam, Port Moody, Port Coquitlam, Pitt Meadows, and Mission, BC.

 What Causes Thumb Arthritis?